 - SECTION 5.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 36-506 of Title 11, unless there is created a duplication in numbering, reads as follows: - A. The provisions of this section shall apply to activities of the wireless provider within the right-of-way.

-B. A person owning, managing or controlling authority poles in the right-of-way may not enter into an exclusive arrangement with any person for the right to attach to such poles.
-A person who purchases or otherwise acquires an authority pole is subject to the requirements of this section.

-- C. An authority shall allow the collocation of small wireless facilities on authority poles subject to the application process in Section 4 of this act and the make-ready process in this section.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 36-505 of Title 11, unless there is created a duplication in numbering, reads as follows: - A. The provisions of this section shall apply to activities of the wireless provider within the right-of-way. - B. A person owning, managing, or controlling authority poles in the right-of-way may not enter into an exclusive arrangement with any person for the right to attach to such poles.
+A person who purchases or otherwise acquires an authority pole is subject to the requirements of this section. - C. An authority shall allow the collocation of small wireless facilities on authority poles subject to the application process in Section 4 of this act and the make-ready process in this section.

-The rates, fees and terms for such collocations shall be nondiscriminatory regardless of the services provided by the collocating person, comply with this act and be made available to wireless providers under Section 10 of this act. - D. The rates, fees and terms and conditions for the make-ready work to collocate on an authority pole described in the application shall be nondiscriminatory, competitively neutral and commercially reasonable and must comply with this act.
+The rates, fees and terms for such collocations shall: - a. be nondiscriminatory regardless of the services provided by the collocating person, - b. comply with this act, and - c. be made available to wireless providers under Section9 of this act.